-The individual receives benefits from a governmental or private source, and these benefits are based on his own illness, injury or disability.
+- The individual receives benefits from a governmental or private source, and these benefits are based on his own illness, injury or disability.

+CHAPTER 12

+Determining Disability, Incapacity and Blindness
-This includes, but is not limited to: Workers' Compensation, RSDI, SSI, Veteran's Administration benefits, Black Lung benefits, AFDC (incapacity),

-Medicaid (incapacity, blindness or disability), private insurance, sickness benefits, etc. However, if any of these conditions is questionable, such as a low percentage disability for VA benefits, a physician's statement may still be required.
+This includes, but is not limited to: RSDI, SSI, Workers' Compensation, Black Lung, Veteran's Administration, private insurance or sickness benefits, Medicaid based on incapacity, blindness or disability, including, but not limited to: SSI-related, M-WIN, HCB Waiver, I/DD Waiver and CDCS, etc. If receipt of any of these benefits do not clearly indicate disability, such as a low percentage disability for VA benefits, a physician's statement may still be required.

-For SSI and RSDI purposes, being certified for these benefits (approved, but not yet receiving payment, withheld to repay, etc.) is synonymous with receiving them.
+For RSDI and SSI purposes, being awarded these benefits (approved, but not yet receiving payment, withheld to repay, etc.) is the same as receiving them.
+Being determined disabled by MRT, but not receiving Medicaid solely due to failure to meet a spenddown, still meets the requirement of establishing disability.

-- The individual is a veteran with a service-connected or non-service connected disability, rated or paid as total, under Title 38 of the United States Code. - The individual is a veteran who is considered by VA to be in need of regular aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving spouse of a veteran considered by VA to be in need of aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving child of a veteran and considered by VA to be permanently incapable of self-support, under Title 38 of the United States Code. - The individual is a surviving spouse or child of a veteran, who receives or has been approved to receive, compensation for a service-connected death, or pension benefits for a non-service-connected death, under Title 38 of the United States Code and who has one of the following conditions: - Permanent loss of use of both hands, both feet, or one hand and one foot - Amputation of leg at hip - Amputation of leg or foot because of diabetes mellitus or peripheral vascular diseases - Total deafness, not correctable by surgery or hearing aid - Statutory blindness, unless due to cataracts or detached retina - IQ of 59 or less, which was established after attaining age 16
+- The individual is a veteran with a service-connected or non-service connected disability, rated or paid as total, under Title 38 of the United States Code. - The individual is a veteran who is considered by VA to be in need of regular aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving spouse of a veteran considered by VA to be in need of aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving child of a veteran and considered by VA to be permanently incapable of self-support, under Title 38 of the United States Code. - The individual is a surviving spouse or child of a veteran, who receives or has been approved to receive, compensation for a service-connected death, or pension benefits for a non-service-connected death, under Title 38 of the United States Code and who has one of the following conditions: - Permanent loss of use of both hands, both feet, or one hand and one foot - Amputation of leg at hip - Amputation of leg or foot because of diabetes mellitus or peripheral vascular diseases - Total deafness, not correctable by surgery or hearing aid

-- Spinal cord or nerve root lesions resulting in paraplegia or quadriplegia - Multiple sclerosis in which there is damage of the nervous system because of scattered areas of recurring inflammation which has progressed to varied interference with the function of the nervous system, including severe muscle weaknesses, vision and speech defects, and paralysis. - Muscular dystrophy with irreversible wasting of the muscles with a significant effect on the ability to use the arms and/or legs. - Impaired renal function due to chronic renal disease, documented by persistent adverse objective findings, resulting in severely reduced function which may require dialysis or kidney treatment. - Amputation of a limb, when current age is 55 or older
+- Statutory blindness, unless due to cataracts or detached retina - IQ of 59 or less, which was established after attaining age 16 - Spinal cord or nerve root lesions resulting in paraplegia or quadriplegia - Multiple sclerosis in which there is damage of the nervous system because of scattered areas of recurring inflammation which has progressed to varied interference with the function of the nervous system, including severe muscle weaknesses, vision and speech defects, and paralysis. - Muscular dystrophy with irreversible wasting of the muscles with a significant effect on the ability to use the arms and/or legs. - Impaired renal function due to chronic renal disease, documented by persistent adverse objective findings, resulting in severely reduced function which may require dialysis or kidney treatment. - Amputation of a limb, when current age is 55 or older